 1. Input the IP Address

-Enter the IP address you want to investigate into a reverse lookup tool.
+You just enter the IP address you want to look into using a reverse lookup tool.

 2. Query the DNS

-The tool sends a query to the DNS servers to find any domains associated with the given IP address.
+The tool sends a request to DNS servers to hunt down any domains linked to that IP address.

 3. Retrieve Results